SabotagePerformanceAppraisals/fans-of-less/index.md

 organizations against the deeper, more fundamental changes they would need.

+In 2001, when helping craft the [Agile Manifesto](https://agilemanifesto.org){:target="_blank"}, Alistair Cockburn made an observation that strikes us as important today:
+> I am interested in fending off the fat methodology army, the vast quantity of RUP, Anderson, SEI, etc. salespeople putting ideas into CIOs' minds that they should have lots of paperwork to be "safe."
+Countering the "I want a turnkey methodology, one that works straight out of the box" mentality.
+Those are the two battles I could use help in.

 Organizations that want to truly serve their customers and employees will benefit more from _de-scaling organizational complexity_, and instead increasing skills, knowledge, and collaboration.
 This